HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/custom_secrets.md

       ldap-credentials: my-custom-ldap-credential
 ```

-This will result in:
+This results in:

 - The environment variables `LDAP_USERNAME` and `LDAP_PASSWORD` being injected into the Pod.

-- The files `LDAP_USERNAME` and `LDAP_PASSWORD` being mounted in `/mnt/customSecrets/ldap-credentials` inside the webEngine Pod each containing the values specified in the secret.
+- The files `LDAP_USERNAME` and `LDAP_PASSWORD` being mounted in `/mnt/customSecrets/ldap-credentials` inside the webEngine Pod, each containing the values specified in the secret.

-The environment variables can then be referenced in any of the server configurations.
-For example, configOverrideFiles for LDAP:
+You can then reference the environment variables in any of the server configurations.
+For example, `configOverrideFiles` for LDAP:

 ```yaml
 configuration: